ublue-os/bazzite/docs/README.md

 mdbook serve --open
 ```

-Aaaaand... _Where_?
+Now, more likely you wont find our new added post.

 ![](./src/img/doc_guide_where_did_go.jpg)

-If you read [the brief explanation](#brief-explanation-in-how-to-work-with-mdbook), you will read about `SUMMARY.md`.
+If you take a look at [the brief explanation](#brief-explanation-in-how-to-work-with-mdbook), you will read about `SUMMARY.md`.
+Files not listed in there wont be processed by mdBook.

 Lets add our file there.

 ![](./src/img/doc_guide_add_summary.jpg)

-Aaaand...
-There you are!
+And now our post is ready.

 ![](./src/img/doc_guide_there_you_are.jpg)